lmorchard/blog.lmorchard.com/posts/archives/2012-09-18-first-get-it-onto-the-web.md

     What this does is start `kicker` to monitor your files.
 Whenever anything changes, `s3cmd` uploads the changes to Amazon S3.
 After the first run, my content shows up at an URL like:

         http://my-project.lmorchard.com/README.md

 So, again, my hacking cycle with Amazon S3 looks like this:

 1. Save changes
 2. Switch to browser
 3. Refresh
 4. Repeat

 Again, this turns out to be nearly indistinguishable from working on `localhost` or with `file://` URLs, because the kicker-s3cmd team has generally already shipped off my changes before I can get to the browser.
 I&#8217;m sure something similar to the above can be cobbled together on Linux or Windows, but I don&#8217;t work there so I&#8217;ve not bothered to figure it out.

 ## <span id="In_conclusion">In conclusion</span>

 Developing open <a target="_blank" title="web apps" href="https://developer.mozilla.org/docs/Apps?utm_source=wordpress%20blog&utm_medium=content%20link&utm_campaign=promote%20mdn">web apps</a> on the open web can be fun, fast, cheap, and convenient.
 I&#8217;ve got more posts forthcoming, at least in my head, but hopefully this one gives some starting points.

 I may also revise and further develop this post, since I left quite a bit of reading to the reader with links to follow.
 There are also even more cheap and easy web hosts, so maybe I&#8217;ll explore those as well.
-In the meantime, feel free to leave some comments!</li> </ul> </li> </ul>
+In the meantime, feel free to leave some comments!

  [1]: https://developer.mozilla.org/en-US/apps
  [2]: http://en.wikipedia.org/wiki/Single-page_application